cfchou/serverless-python-individually/README.md

 ```

 Notice that **wrap.py** and **lib/** are created for you.
+All dependencies should have been pulled and installed in **lib/**.
 This plugin also works for **sls deploy function -f**.

 #How to install platform-dependent packages
-If you are on a Mac, there're platform-dependent dependencies like *subprocess32*, *bcrypt*, etc., cannot simply be pip installed, packed and sent to lambda.
-One way to get around is to install them in a aws-lambda architecture identical EC2 or a VM.
+If you are on a Mac, there're platform-dependent dependencies like *subprocess32*, *bcrypt*, etc., cannot simply be pip installed.
+One way to get around is to launch a aws-lambda architecture identical EC2 or a VM to do the job.
 That's inconvenient to say the least.
 Thanks to [@docker-lambda](https://github.com/lambci/docker-lambda), we can launch a container for the same purpose at our disposal.
 All you need to do is:

 - Make sure [docker](https://docs.docker.com/engine/installation/mac/) is installed and properly set up.
 I.e. when running `docker version` you should see information about client and server.
 - `docker pull lambci/lambda:build-python2.7` to pull the image in advance.
-- Set **dockerizedPip** in **serverless.yml**:
+- Turn on **dockerizedPip** in **serverless.yml**:
     ```
     custom:
         pyIndividually: